rebeam-org-zz/pandocker/README.md

 2. PNG files are generated at 300dpi, and then compressed and labelled as 300dpi using `pngcrush`.
 This makes them look much better in e.g. docx format.
 3. We use pdf output for latex rather than dot2tex, again avoiding a dependency on python and more libraries.
 This seems to work quite well, but may have disadvantages.

+## Styles

+The default styles are based on VS Code markdown export, and need some work.
+Note that to get good results when printing HTML to a PDF, you should specify page size and margins in an `@page` block in CSS, as done in the default styles.
+If not, page size should default to A4, and margins should be 0 (although chromium appears to be slightly inconsistent on this).

 ## References

 * [This page has some nice formatting and a graphviz export script in python](http://nrstickley.com/pandoc/example.html)